Y-Maxym/crm-gym-app/README.md

 - **Line Coverage**: ![Coverage](.github/badges/jacoco.svg)
 - **Branch Coverage**: ![Branches](.github/badges/branches.svg)

+## Testing with Postman

+You can use Postman to test the API endpoints of this application.
+A Postman collection is provided for your convenience.

+### Postman Collection

+The Postman collection can be found in the `src/test/resources` directory, specifically in the file [Postman Collection](src/test/resources/gym-crm-app.postman_collection.json).
+To use it:

+1. Open Postman.
+2. Click on "Import" in the upper left corner.
+3. Select "Upload Files" and choose the Postman collection file from `src/test/resources`.
+4. Once imported, you can run the requests in the collection to test the API.

+Feel free to modify the requests as needed for your testing purposes.

 ## License
 This project is open-source and available under the [MIT License](LICENSE).